rcpch/digital-growth-charts-server/docs/integrator/support.md

 reviewers: Dr Marcus Baw, Dr Anchit Chandran
 audience: integrators, implementers, technical-architects
 ---

 # Support

 ## Commercial Support

 !!! tip "Commercial support"
-    For integration of the API with your software solution, please contact <mailto:commercial@rcpch.ac.uk>.
+    For our integration service, which can provide bespoke support to help you integrate the API with your healthcare software solution, please contact <mailto:commercial@rcpch.ac.uk>.

     Please also see our [Pricing](../products/pricing.md) section for more details on the support included with each pricing tier.

-We have a number of different user types to support.
-Depending on your needs and role, please navigate to the appropriate section through the following options:
+To obtain the information you need for the best use of the RCPCH dGC platform depending on your role, please navigate to the appropriate section through the following options:

 <div class="grid cards" markdown>